jennadilullo8/intention-timer/README.md

 - Update the data model before the DOM
 - Added functionality to the 'Start Activity' button
 - Created SRP functions
+- Explaining how to create a timer

 ## Challenges

 - Understanding how to use `grid` and `flex-box` together
 - Manipulating the inputs to display error messages
 - Using descriptive but unique variable names
+- Creating the timer

 ## Technologies used